Dez Bryant Reveals His True Feelings About His Status With The Dallas Cowboys

 Dez Bryant appeared on the Dallas radio channel 105.3 The Fan, and the host asked if he would be willing to take a pay cut to stay with the Dallas Cowboys.
 This is an important question because last year Bryant said that he would not be willing to take a reduction in salary.

 However, this year, Bryant chose not to answer the question.
-Instead, Dez said that was a discussion that would take place between him, his agent, Jerry Jones, Stephen Jones and the Dallas Cowboys.
+Instead, Dez said that was a discussion that would take place between him, his agent, Jerry Jones, Stephen Jones, and the Dallas Cowboys.
 That is a very different answer and one that makes it sound like Bryant is open to helping Dallas keep him.

 When asked, Dez Bryant also said that he does not want to play for a different NFL team.
 According to Bryant, it doesn’t seem right to play for anyone but the Dallas Cowboys, saying he wants to help them bring a championship back to the city.